IntersectMBO/cardano-haskell-packages/README.md

 It is built from a [git repository](https://github.com/input-output-hk/cardano-haskell-packages) which contains the metadata specifying all the package versions.
 The package repository is built using [`foliage`](https://github.com/andreabedini/foliage).

-If you're here because you need to add a new version of your package, you probably want to read the section on [adding a package from GitHub](#-from-github).

 ## What is a Cabal package repository?